Child Welfare Research Training or Demonstration

 How may assistance be used?

-Awards are made to accredited public or other nonprofit institutions of higher learning, public or other nonprofit agencies and/or organizations and to state or local child welfare agencies for specific projects to train prospective and current personnel for work in the field of child welfare, including trainee-ships with stipends; child welfare demonstration projects of national or regional significance; and for utilization of child welfare research to encourage experimental and special types of welfare services.
+Awards are made for specific projects that may train prospective and current personnel for work in the field of child welfare, including trainee-ships with stipends; develop child welfare demonstration projects of national or regional significance; or utilize of child welfare research to encourage experimental and special types of welfare services.

 What are the requirements after being awarded this opportunity?